wanghaisheng/responsive-landing-page-starter/content/blog/en/forward-a-call-via-voice-proxy-with-asp-net-core-dr.md

 The above code will do the following:

-When a call is received, Vonage will mask the original caller's number and instead uses a virtual number as a facade to this phone call.
+When a call is received, Vonage will mask the original caller's number and instead use a virtual number as a facade to this phone call.

 We are done!
 To test this sample app, some more configuration steps are required.